Who could be the next Pope? The cardinals who might succeed the head of the Catholic Church

 Cardinal Luis Antonio Tagle

 As the seventh Filipino to become a cardinal, Cardinal Tagle would be the first Asian pope.
 The 67-year-old currently serves as the pro-prefect for the Section of First Evangelisation of the Dicastery for Evangelisation, having been made a cardinal by Pope Benedict XVI.
-He is the most liberal candidate among the frontrunners.
+He is the most liberal candidate among the frontrunners and often dubbed “Francis 2” in his similarities to the late Pope.

 Cardinal Tagle has typically shown more left-leaning politics, similar to those of Pope Francis, and has criticised the Church’s attitude and language towards gay people, unmarried mothers, and divorced or remarried Catholics.